Ensuring Milk Quality From Farm to Cheese

 Behind the Scenes at Pineland Farms Dairy: Milk Receiving & Quality Control

 When you think of the delicious cheeses crafted at Pineland Farms Dairy, it’s easy to picture the finished product on your table.
-But behind every bar cheddar or block of gouda is an essential process that begins with receiving high-quality milk.
+But behind every bar of cheddar or block of gouda is an essential process that begins with receiving high-quality milk.
 To learn more about how Pineland Farms ensures milk quality from farm to cheese, I spent some time in the Milk Receiving Department with Jesse Michaud, our certified Fluids Operations Specialist.

 The Journey of Milk: From Farm to Dairy